sa2c/sunpyter/README.md

 jupyter notebooks on Sunbird without much effort.

 # Usage
+*This would greatly benefit from having a ssh authenticator agent running, so that you don't have to put your password in too many times.*

 From a terminal, use the command:
 ```bash
 ./sunpyter.sh config.sh
 ```
+`sunpyter.sh` does the following:
+- starts the jupyter notebook server on a remote machine
+- parses the output of that command, collecting:
+  * the SLURM job ID number
+  * the remote port on which the jupyter notebook server is running
+  * the access token that is used to access the jupyter notebook server
-`sunpyter.sh` starts the jupyter notebook on a remote machine, parses the output of that command, starts a ssh tunnel and opens a web page pointing at the jupyter notebook (using the authentication tokens provided by the server when it is starting).
+- starts a ssh tunnel and opens a web page pointing at the jupyter notebook (using the authentication tokens provided by the server when it is starting).

 ## Config file
 A config file must be provided, which defines a number of environment